spandanb/learndb-py/docs/architecture.md

 - read contents of a table

 ## Creating a Database
 Currently, a database is associated with a single db file.
+So a database file implicitly corresponds to one database.
+The database file has a header; when the header is set- database is initialized
+- a file has pages
+- a page is a fixed size contiguous chunk of the file.
+-

 ## Defining a Table
+There is a hardcoded table, catalog.
+Hardcoded means has a fixed root page number for the tree.
+An entry is allocated into